OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 - Keyboard Caches
 - Screenshots

-It is important to understand each relevant data storage function in order to correctly perform the appropriate test cases.
+It is important to understand each relevant data storage function to correctly perform the appropriate test cases.
 This overview aims to provide a brief outline of each of these data storage methods, as well as point testers to further relevant documentation.

 ### Shared Preferences